-A study of methods of boundary line establishment by unwritten methods, registration of surveyors, professionalism, ethics, liability or surveyors, professionalism, ethics, liability of surveyors, surveyors as expert witnesses, and other case and statue law related to property surveying.
+A study of methods of boundary line establishment by unwritten methods, registration of surveyors, professionalism, ethics, liability of surveyors, surveyors as expert witnesses, and other case and statue law related to property surveying.
+Includes a lab component incorporating deed research and writing.
+Includes the historical development, description, and basic legal land boundary elements related to the land survey system in the U.S. state plane coordinate survey systems, deed, plat, and other land boundary related recording systems, concept of the cadastre.
 Includes a lab component incorporating deed research and writing.